Important 2016 Notice

 The constellation Virgo the Virgin with its brightest star, Spica, lies above (east of) Leo the Lion.
 Virgo's emanations nurture the essential divinity within humanity until spiritual birth can occur.
 This spark of divinity in each and every one of us can be fanned into the flame of Divine freedom as we tread The Path.

-Spying Paired Spica and Mars ...
-Locate the Big Dipper a little northwest of overhead, arc from its handle to the bright golden star Arcturus directly overhead, and from there spike down to the south, to bluish Spica, then look right of this star to see reddish Mars.
+Spying Spica ...
+Locate the Big Dipper a little northwest of overhead, arc from its handle to the bright golden star Arcturus directly overhead, and from there spike down to the south, to bluish Spica.
 Binoculars magnify their subtle hues.
-July Evenings SW to NW This helpful image, though it does not show Mars, helps one navigate the heavens.
-The Red Planet sets around 1:00am July 5.
+This helpful image helps one navigate the heavens.

 Liberate ...
 Celebrate!